About

 Collaborative Research:

-I have worked on numerous collaborative research projects at Arizona State University, including the following:
+Kyle Gresenz has worked on numerous collaborative research projects at Arizona State University, including the following:

 • The Global Center for Applied Health Research (PI: Stephen Kulis)